Honorifics (linguistics): Indo-Aryan languages

-Many Indo-Aryan languages, including Hindi, Urdu and Bengali, have three instead of two levels of honorifics.
-The use of tu, tum and aap in Hindi and Urdu, or their cognates in other languages (e.g. Bengali tui, tumi and aapni), indicates increasing levels of formality or social status of the addressee.
+Many Indo-Aryan languages, including Hindustani (Hindi-Urdu), Odia, and Bengali, have three instead of two levels of honorifics.
+The use of tū, tum and āp in Hindustani (Hindi-Urdu), or their cognates in other languages (e.g. Odia tu, tumē/tumbhē and āpåṇå, Bengali tui, tumi and āpni; respectively), indicates increasing levels of formality or social status of the addressee.
 The verb changes accordingly to agree with the pronoun.

-In other Indo-Aryan languages, such as Gujarati and Marathi, while there ostensibly exists a three-way distinction in formality, in practice, the cognate of aap is almost never used, and there is only a two-way distinction between the tu- and tum-equivalents.
+In other Indo-Aryan languages, such as Punjabi, Gujarati and Marathi, while there ostensibly exists a three-way distinction in formality, in practice, the cognate of āp is almost never used (though in Punjabi, āp jī is used in somewhat rare cases), and there is only a two-way distinction between the tū- and tum-equivalents (in fact, the tum-equivalent in Punjabi, i.e., tusī̃/tusā̃, is both used as āp and tum are used in Hindustani).

 Persian

-As an Indo-European language the pronouns to (informal) and Shoma (more formal form of second-person single and also used alone for second-person plural) fit the T–V pattern except that Shoma is actually a modern Persian word originating from the old Avestan Persian words shê-Va where Va or Ve used as more formal form of second-person single and also used alone for second-person plural and shê which means for him or his.
-Therefore, the words shê-Va together, had been used to refer to formal form of second-male person single and also used alone for second-male person plural.
+As an Indo-European language the pronouns tu (informal) and šumā (more formal form of second-person single and also used alone for second-person plural) fit the T–V pattern except that šumā is actually a modern Persian word originating from the Early New Persian (ENP) words šēwā where wā used as more formal form of second-person single and also used alone for second-person plural and šē which means for him or his.
+Therefore, the words šēwā together, had been used to refer to formal form of second-male person single and also used alone for second-male person plural.